1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1918 Great War ends with an armistice on 11th November.

-1919 Arnold High School taken over by the local authority.
+1919 Arnold High School for Girls was taken over by the local authority.

 1920 Rugby Day Continuation School founded in Lower Hillmorton Road on Rugby College site.

 The Picture House cinema (later Regent and Century) opened in June in Bank Street.

 Winston Churchill rented School Field, the home of H C Bradby, for the six week polo season.

 Rugby Town Hall Company was wound up in August.
 The building was purchased by the International Promotion Syndicate.

 National Provincial and Union Bank of England Ltd acquired the Northamptonshire Union Bank Ltd.